 Network core advancement combined with edge models such as ZTNA and SASE push the security of 5G beyond that of 4G

 You don’t have to look far to find a headline or advertisement touting the phrase “5G security.”
 Marketers know that security is important, 5G is sexy, and the two combined are edgy enough to stop the scrolling thumbs of businesses that are eager to better understand the security upsides of 5G.

 Is 5G secure?
 Outlining the primary questions from enterprise businesses

 As organizations continue researching and assessing where 5G might fit into their enterprise networking plans, they’re also asking key questions about security.
 For instance, they’re concerned about their enlarged attack surface resulting from rapidly increasing IoT.
-They’re also considering the impact of the increasing prevalence of edge computing and virtualization.
+They’re also considering the impact of the increasing prevalence of wireless edge computing and virtualization.

 Many of these challenges have been facing wired and wireless networks alike for several years.
 As a result, important security technologies and strategies have arisen, and enterprises should pay attention.